garethadavies/garethdavies.me.2014/_posts/2014-03-23-backbone-mutators.md

 #### Backbone Mutators

-The backbone.mutators guthub repo asks:
+The backbone.mutators github repo asks:

 > Ever wanted Backbone to have getters and setters you can override with your own logic?